 A: United Way works to improve lives and community conditions by bringing people and resources together to focus on the local issues that matter most.
 We operate by the philosophy that together, united, we accomplish far more than any individual or single agency could achieve alone.
 United Way harnesses the collective power of personal giving, corporate participation, and expertise in human services, the energy of volunteers and the work of like-minded organizations.

 United Way tends to be most visible in the community during its annual fundraising campaign, which typically begins in early fall.
 However, United Way is active year-round studying community needs and directing resources to where they will accomplish the greatest benefit...in changed lives and stronger communities.
-Our focus is on EDUCATION, RESOURCES, and HEALTH.
+Our focus is on FINANCIAL STABILITY, EDUCATION AND HEALTH/WELLNESS.
 These are the building blocks everyone needs for a good quality of life, and they are the cornerstones to strong, prosperous community.

 Q: How is United Way different?

 A: Our focus is local and comprehensive.
 We look at the spectrum of unique issues and needs that affect Charlotte County.
 Our strategy is to locate and mobilize resources -- and align them for impact.
-Instead of having small pockets of money and effort scattered across a broad swath of need, United Way ensures that resources are targeted strategically to achieve the most powerful results in the critical areas of Education, Resources and Health.
+Instead of having small pockets of money and effort scattered across a broad swath of need, United Way ensures that resources are targeted strategically to achieve the most powerful results in the critical areas of Financial Stability, Education and Health/Wellness.

 Q: Why should I give to United Way when I can give directly to an individual charity?